 Over the counter relief is available.
 I haven’t tried it, so I am not sure if it works as well as Pyridium, but I have heard good things about this one.
 That’s what my doctor recommends.
 Either way, you shouldn’t let a festering UTI go.
 You really do need to see a doctor and get on something.
 If it goes to your kidneys it can be really bad and make you really sick (possibly with long-term consequences, your kidneys are very important).

 Either way, if you have any symptoms of a bladder infection and think you have a UTI I am sorry.
 They are miserable.
 A few final thoughts:

 Don’t take some leftover antibiotics for a UTI.
 It gets different antibiotics and needs a long enough time-frame to totally get rid of it — otherwise, it will come back with vengeance (not good).

-IF you only have burning when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
+IF you only have burning on your skin when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
 Ask your provider if there is anything he can recommend for that.

 One final reminder that you REALLY need to see a healthcare provider for a UTI.
 It’s not something to mess around with.
 Can I say that enough?

-I hope you found this post helpful — be sure to grab my #1 essential oil mix that cures a lot of our family’s ailments, and check out my other health tips beolw that:
+I hope you found this post helpful — be sure to grab my #1 essential oil mix that cures a lot of our family’s ailments: